apache/incubator-streampark-website/community/submit_guide/code-style-and-quality-guide.md

     - If the semantics of the method implementation are consistent with the annotation content at the interface declaration, it is not recommended to write annotations to avoid duplicate annotations.

+4. The first word in the comment lines need to be capitalized, like `param` lines, `return` lines.
+   If a special reference as a subject does not need to be capitalized, special symbols such as quotation marks need to be noted.

 ### 3.8 Java Lambdas

 1. Prefer `non-capturing` lambdas (lambdas that do not contain references to the outer scope).